 There was minimal dust in the bag I bought which indicates that Costco is able to maintain a pretty good inventory turn with these pellets.
 If pellets sit around in the store too long then tend to slowly break up into smaller pieces, dust, etc.

-I like Traeger products but, except for the items they sell at Costco, they are usually extremely overpriced.
+In general I like Traeger products but, except for the items they sell at Costco, they are usually extremely overpriced.
 These pellets are a great example of Costco working with a brand to get some reasonable prices.

 Traeger sells another Maple/Cherry/Hardwood blend at Home Depot that they call their Signature pellets.
 I believe the Signature pellets and Gourmet pellets are the exact same product with different packaging.